Isopolito/Ganchos/README.md

 the developer can easily track down and fix their issues.
 * Get UI developed so that it can provide an easy and intuitive way to manage this.
 Ideally you could generate plugin templates from the UI so that the process of creating and using plugins for the first time is intuitive and self-documenting.
 * Make work on other operating systems.
 Currently only tested on Linux.
+* Build in the ability to chain multiple plugins together.
+A crude version of this can be implemented via delay configuration, but it's not a robust solution.

 ## Contributing

 Contributing is encouraged and a PR is always welcome.
 Please create issues for bugs and enhancement requests.
-If you write a typescript plugin that provides something useful that many people would want, create an issue to discuss and maybe it can be included with Ganchos as a Ganchos plugin.